superaligned/ecssl/README.md

 ```

 That's it!
 Now it's up to you to wrap a shell script around it to restart your webserver, or however you want to use it.
+No root access needed, no configuration files that can break, just a single executable.

 The full list of options can, of course, be show when invoking the client with the `-h` or `--help` flags.